Costa Rican Picadillo de Papa Recipe

 About This Costa Rican Picadillo de Papa Recipe

 Costa Rica is well known for its picadillos, and with good reason!
 Traditionally made with diced vegetables, meat, and spices, picadillos are a beloved staple of Costa Rican cuisine.
-Picadillo is usually served with with homemade corn tortillas or alongside a Costa Rican casado.
+Picadillo is usually served with homemade corn tortillas or alongside a Costa Rican casado.

-These tasty hashes are very versatile, and can involve whatever vegetables and meats that might be available at the time.
+These tasty hashes are very versatile and can involve whatever vegetables and meats that might be available at the time.
 One of the most popular picadillos is called picadillo de papa, or “potato picadillo” in English.

-In order to make this recipe, I decided to combine two old favorites: my earlier recipes for Costa Rican style boiled potatoes and shredded beef respectively.
+In order to make this recipe, I decided to combine two old favorites: my earlier recipes for Costa Rican-style boiled potatoes and shredded beef, respectively.
 These two recipes are delicious on their own, but combined?
 A whole new world of flavor!

 This makes a huge batch of picadillo de papa, so you’ll have plenty of leftovers for dinners to come!